 Another major benefit of VPN is location obfuscation.
 As we indicated earlier all traffic arriving at the destination will be seen as coming from the VPN server rather than from your device.
 Thus, by connecting to an appropriately selected server, you can make your destination “believe” you’re located in a different place.
 You want to access a server that only accepts connections from the US, choose an American VPN server.
 It’s that simple.

-What About the Benefits to Snapchat Users?
+VPN Benefits to Snapchat Users

 The main reason why a Snapchat user would want to use a VPN is to circumvent local restrictions.
 Snapchat, just like many other social networking platforms, can be quite disruptive and time-consuming.
 Consequently, many schools not only prohibit its use on campus but they also block it.
 Office environments and public Wi-Fi access points often do the same to reduce their Internet bandwidth usage.
 With a VPN, all your traffic is encrypted and the systems that would normally block your Snapchat traffic won’t even recognize it as such.